HietanResearch/TSP-with-CPLEX/README.md

 # Traveling Salesman Problem with CPLEX

-This program aims to solve the Traveling Salesman Problem ( TSP ), which is one of the combinatorial optimization problems, using the mathematical programming solver [IBM® CPLEX® Optimizer](https://www.ibm.com/products/ilog-cplex-optimization-studio/cplex-optimizer).
+This program aims to solve the Traveling Salesman Problem (TSP), which is one of the combinatorial optimization problems, using the mathematical programming solver [IBM® CPLEX® Optimizer](https://www.ibm.com/products/ilog-cplex-optimization-studio/cplex-optimizer).

 ## Requirements

 ### Platforms and CPU Architectures
-* Linux OS ( I have verified its operation on Debian 12． )
+* Linux OS (I verified its operation on Debian 12.)
 	* x86_64
 * Mac OS X
 	* x86_64